In his book “The Cholesterol Myth”, Dr Robert Buist points out a few surprising facts on fats.

 Other types of fats produce inflammatory prostaglandins E2 that may cause pain.
 The trick is not to have all of one type rather than the other, but to strike a healthy balance between the types of fats that you consume.

 And now they have isolated these unstable chemicals, they are now commercially available in permanent dosage form from naturopaths, to kill pain effectively and naturally, acting in the same way as drugs like gabapentin.

 Cholesterol is all bad – true or false?

 False.
 So let’s sort out this lie right now.
 Cholesterol is needed by your body.
 It performs many tasks, and is needed for good health.
 80% of cholesterol is made in your liver.
+And for a reason.
 It is made from fats and sugars through “one-carbon metabolism” and other pathways.
 So, if you eat good fats then you make body-building cholesterol that lubricates your skin, provides energy and building material for cells also makes sex and anabolic hormones.
 If you eat trans fats or worse, then you will develop a lot of “bad” cholesterol that has become peroxide-contaminated and literally out of shape.